JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_06/develop.md

 ## Writing documentation

 Writing documentation is a good coding practice.
 It helps others to understand your code.
-It may even help the author after working on the code after a longer period of time.
-The most used documentation type is the [docstring](https://docs.julialang.org/en/v1/manual/documentation/) that is a multiline string describing what the function does.
+It may even help the author after working on the code after an extended break.
+The most used documentation type is the [docstring](https://docs.julialang.org/en/v1/manual/documentation/), a multiline string describing the functionality.

 ````julia
 # /src/ImageInspector.jl